Code 128: Availability

-Barcode length optimization
+Barcode length optimization by Code 128 Type-C

-Code set C uses one code symbol to represent two digits, so when the text contains just digits it will generally result in shorter barcodes.
-However, when the string contains only a few digits or it's mixed with non-digit character, it does not always produce a more compact code than code sets A or B. Using code set C saves one symbol per two digits, but costs a mode-shift symbol to enter and exit the set.
+Code set C uses one code symbol to represent two digits.
+Thus it may create shorter barcodes if the content consists of numbers only or if there are longer sequences of digits within the code.

+However, when the string contains only a few digits or is mixed with a non-digit character, it does not always produce a more compact code than code sets A or B. Using code set C saves one symbol per two digits, but costs a mode-shift symbol to enter and exit the set.
 Thus, it is only worth using if there are enough consecutive digits.
 For example, encoding the string "X00Y" with code set A or B requires 7 code symbols ([Start B] 56 16 16 57 [checksum] [Stop]), while using code set C for the "X00Y" would result in a code 8 symbols long ([Start B] 56 [Code C] 00 [Code B] 57 [checksum] [Stop]).

 Using code set C is only advantageous under the following conditions:

 At the end of a string, delaying the transition to code set C until there are an even number of digits remaining avoids an extra symbol.
 Consider the string "...01234": a delayed switch produces ...
 0 [Code C] 12 34 [checksum] [Stop] but an early switch produces ...
 [Code C] 01 23 [Code A] 4 [checksum] [Stop].

 For example, given the string "098x1234567y23", savings on barcode length using code set C are achieved only if it is applied to middle part of the string.
 For the beginning and ending part of the string, switching to code set C is not effective.
-As there are an odd number of digits in the middle of the string, the odd one must be use a different code, set, but it makes no difference whether this is the first or last; 16 symbols are required in either case: [Start B] 0 9 8 x 1 [Code C] 23 45 67 [Code B] y 2 3 [checksum] [Stop], or [Start B] 0 9 8 x [Code C] 12 34 56 [Code B] 7 y 2 3 [checksum] [Stop].
+As there are an odd number of digits in the middle of the string, the odd one must use a different code set, but it makes no difference whether this is the first or last; 16 symbols are required in either case: [Start B] 0 9 8 x 1 [Code C] 23 45 67 [Code B] y 2 3 [checksum] [Stop], or [Start B] 0 9 8 x [Code C] 12 34 56 [Code B] 7 y 2 3 [checksum] [Stop].

 Optimizing the length of the resulting barcode is important when barcode readers are used which must detect the entire barcode image at once in order to read it, such as common laser scanners.
 The longer the barcode is, the greater distance of laser barcode reader from barcode image is needed, making reading difficult or impossible above some threshold lengths/distances.

 The optimal encoding can be found using a dynamic programming algorithm.